kerimamansaryyev/dart_pusher_channels/README.md

 This package is an unofficial pure dart implementation of [Pusher Channels](https://pusher.com/channels).

+# Help in development

+Author of the package currently needs help with testing the package on other OS platforms and some test servers using Pusher protocol to implement encrypted and presence channels.

 # Description

 ***Note: This package needs to be tested and accepting issues.
 It was tested on a few projects for production.***